Partnership with Parents

 and implementing strategies for

 each mother that allows her to use the power she holds to her child(ren)’s best advantage.
 Common areas are set up to facilitate child-adult collaboration.
-A designated arts and crafts studio, fenced in yard, gardens, co-op child care area and cozy reading nooks are a few of the therapeutic environments offered in the home.
+A designated arts and crafts studio, fenced in yard, garden beds and cozy reading nooks are a few of the therapeutic environments offered in the home.

 Catalyst Project staff are on site an average of 30 hours a week participating in individual meetings, group meetings, assisting with temporary child care or transportation to appointments/errands and working on projects.